inkling/synthaway/README.markdown

 ### Current Limitation: No Prefix Header Support

-Currently precompiled headers are not supported by synthaway.
+Currently precompiled headers are not supported by Synthaway.
 The extraction script `extract-xcodebuild-log` will actually remove prefix header uses.

-This also means that if your source files relies on prefix header, synthaway will not be able to refactor them.
+This also means that if your source files relies on prefix header, Synthaway will not be able to refactor them.
 Usually this can be easily fixed by adding `#import <UIKit/UIKit.h>` or `#import <Cocoa/Cocoa.h>` to the affected files.